 Starting with a code editor is also a good way to learn how to code a website and become a better web developer properly.
 Notepad++ is a good freeware code editor that works only on Windows, but you can find more editors with similar functions for other operating systems, like the free BlueFish and Smultron for Linux and Mac, respectively.

-This has been a guide to Web Templates HTML.
-Here we have discussed the basic concept and different types of Web Templates in HTML?
+This is a guide to Web Templates HTML.
+Here we discuss the introduction and what are the different types of web templates HTML?
 You may look at the following articles to learn more –